trex-paxos/trex-paxos-jvm/README.md

 public record CatchupResponse( List<Accept> catchup ) {}
 ```

-As each node learns which value `V` is fixed into each sequential slot `S`.
-It will up-call the command value `V` to the host
+Each node learns which value `V` is fixed into each sequential slot `S`.
-application.
+Each nide will thrn up-call the command value `V` to the host application.

 ### Fourth: The Leader Takeover Protocol